jafingerhut/p4-namespaces/README.md

 # This repo is for P4 language feature design discussions, not authoritative

-The authoritative specifcation of the P4 language can be obtained [here](https://p4.org/specs), and is maintained in source form in the [p4-spec repository](https://github.com/p4lang/p4-spec).
+The authoritative specification of the P4 language can be obtained [here](https://p4.org/specs), and is maintained in source form in the [p4-spec repository](https://github.com/p4lang/p4-spec).